 With miles of woodland waiting to be explored off the beaten track as well as on it, Cardinham Woods is situated within a short distance of National Trust properties like Lanhydrock – another picturesque dog-friendly setting, perfect for early morning runs and day-long adventures alike.

-Tackle the Bodmin Beast on two wheels
+Tackle the Bodmin Beast

 A high adrenaline course for keen mountain bikers, the Bodmin Beast cycle trail is a thrilling way to experience the wooded slopes of the Cardinham Valley.
 With technical climbs and some tight bermed corners, the twelve kilometre moderate grade track loops high into the trees, towards two more difficult sections, each with steep valley views.